Voice

 context.setVoiceHandler(voiceEventHandler);

-Event handling is done in a separated inherited object, a VoiceEventHandler, creating one is done by simply creating a class that inherits traits from BaseVoiceEventHandler.
+Event handling is done in a separated inherited object, a VoiceEventHandler, creating one is done by simply creating a class that inherits traits from BaseVoiceEventHandler

-During runtime, a reference of or pointer to your VoiceEventHandler will need to be given to a VoiceContext.
+.
 This object should live longer then the VoiceContexts that hold the pointer to your VoiceEventHandler (VoiceContexts are destroyed after closing the connection).
 Not doing so will cause the client to crash.

-One useful event being the BaseVoiceEventHandler::onReady event.
+event.
 This is called when the client has finished connecting and is ready to start sending data to one of Discord's voice servers.
-Some of you maybe confused as to why this is done via a callback and asking "Shouldn't the client be ready after calling BaseDiscordClient::connectToVoiceChannel?".
-This is because, there's a number of steps involved with getting ready that happen outside the function call.
+Some of you maybe confused as to why this is done via a callback and asking "Shouldn't the client be ready after calling BaseDiscordClient::connectToVoiceChannel

 Linking the needed libraries